-It’s always great to see investment services providers open up their products to a wider market which is why we’re happy that Wealthify offers Junior ISA accounts too to encourage saving for the little ones.
+It’s always great to see investment services providers open up their products to a wider market which is why I’m happy that Wealthify offers Junior ISA accounts too to encourage saving for the little ones.
 Because Wealthify has a great user-friendly app too, you can sit down with the kids, monitor the investments and teach them about what’s happening to their money in an easy-to-digest format.
-Wealthify gives you the opportunity to invest the full allowance for a Junior ISA per tax year (£4,368).
+Wealthify gives you the opportunity to invest the full allowance for a Junior ISA per tax year (£9,000).

-Wealthify SIPP Review
+Wealthify SIPP review

 Wealthify have one of the better customer service teams we’ve come across, especially when it comes to response times.
-We love their live chat function for quick-fire questions and think that it’s something that all investment service providers should offer.
+I love their live chat function for quick-fire questions and think that it’s something that all investment service providers should offer.

 The team are available from Monday to Friday, 8 am-6:30 pm and Saturdays 9 am-12:30 pm.
-From our experience with them, they were very knowledgeable about there platform and you can also give them a call or send a secure message if live chat isn’t really your thing.
+From our experience with them, they were very knowledgeable about their platform and you can also give them a call or send a secure message if live chat isn’t really your thing.

 Their FAQ section covers most questions that you can think of and it’s very easy to navigate.
 They also provide a search option if you specifically know what you’re looking for.

 Wealthify is a perfect option for those who are new to investing, want to dip their toes in and are looking to invest around £10,000 or less.
-If you have more than £10,000, you may want to check out some of their competitors as you’ll find you can potentially get a slightly better based on their fee structure.
+If you have more than £10,000, you may want to check out some of their competitors as you’ll find you can potentially get a slightly better rate based on their fee structure.

-If you want control of exactly where your money is going then this product is not for you but it’s great for investors who want everything done for them, yet easily check how their money is doing on the go using the app.
+If you want control of exactly where your money is going then this product is not for you but it’s great for investors who want everything done for them, yet can easily check how their money is doing on the go using the app.
 A solid choice for young people wanting to take advantage of some tax-free savings while learning about the stock market.